 Diabetes.
 A group of diseases in which the body cannot properly control the amount of sugar in the blood, resulting in high sugar levels that may cause a variety of complications ranging from cardiovascular disease to blindness and kidney failure.
 Diabetes occurs when the body does not produce enough insulin or does not use it properly (insulin resistance).

 Digital mammogram.
 A mammogram that records the image of the breast directly into a computer and can be enlarged or highlighted.
 This technology is more expensive than film mammography and not as widely available.
 See also Mammogram.

-DXA.
-Abbreviation for dual-energy x-ray absorptiometry.
+Dual-energy x-ray absorptiometry (DXA).
 The standard test for measurement of bone mineral density (BMD).
 DXA uses the principles of absorptiometry (the degree to which tissues absorb radiation) to determine spine, hip, or total body BMD.
-See also Bone density.
+See also Bone mineral density.

 Dysmenorrhea.
 Pelvic pain and cramping associated with a menstrual period.

 Dysplasia.
 The growth of abnormal cells.
 Dysplasia is a precancerous condition that may or may not develop into cancer at a later time.